solarwinds/appoptics-apm-node/CONTRIBUTING.md

 produce merge conflicts.
 In practice, this generally only comes up when I try to refactor core components.

+Documentation changes, changes to testing, and changes to the development environment are often committed directly to master.

 ### Releasing

 When you are ready to release, rebase your branches off master, run the tests,